September Days: Background

+Before and during March 1918, the road between Yerevan and Daralagyaz, which passed through Muslim villages, was the site of frequent attacks and murders of Armenians on the roads.
+Open inter-ethnic conflict between Armenians and Azerbaijanis broke out in the March Days in March 1918; some scholars consider the September Days a continuation or retaliation for the March Days, which is itself considered a retaliation for the Armenian genocide.

 Since April 1918, the city of Baku had been governed by a Soviet (council) under the leadership of the Bolshevik Stepan Shahumyan.
 The Baku Sovnarkom or Soviet had been collaborating with the local branch of the Armenian Dashnaktsutiun party to establish control over the city and its surrounding environs but by the beginning of the summer of that year, it found itself under increasing threat by the advancing armies of the Ottoman Empire.
 The armed forces of the two sides clashed in June and July but the forces loyal to the Baku Soviet were unable to halt the joint Ottoman-Azerbaijani offensive and were forced to retreat.
 With the Ottomans and Azeris poised to strike Baku and with no promise of material support from Moscow, the Baku Soviet was forced to turn to a British expeditionary force which was stationed in the region under the command of Major General Lionel C. Dunsterville.
 Although Shahumyan was under orders from Moscow to deny entry to the British, he was overruled by his peers in the Soviet, who formally requested British help in late July.
 On July 31, Shahumyan and the other Bolshevik members of the Baku Sovnarkom resigned from their posts and control of the city was assumed by the Centro-Caspian Dictatorship.

 In August, the Ottoman military, led by the Army of Islam, launched a new assault against the frontline positions, which were primarily manned by Armenians.
 Despite some initial victories, the Armenians had to retreat.
 The size of the British expeditionary force had proved ultimately to be too small to make much of an impact in the defense of Baku.
 In the first week of September, a joint Ottoman-Azerbaijani force composed of 15,000 men advanced without much resistance toward Baku and by September 13, had reached the suburbs of the city; meanwhile, Baku's Muslim population prepared to welcome the entry of the Ottoman army.
 The remaining Armenian troops were too ill-prepared to halt the advance and Dunsterville refused to retain his force any longer.
 On September 14 his force evacuated from Baku and sailed to Enzeli, leaving the city virtually defenseless.